enqueuer-land/enqueuer/docs/README.md

 ##### protocol

-A protocol plugin enables you to use a different publisher/subscription types.
+A protocol plugin enables you to use a different actuator/sensor types.
 Run "'$ nqr -p [protocol-name]'" to get the full available list:

-    publishers:
+    actuators:
     -   name:                  custom
     -   name:                  file
     -   name:                  http